 - Madison Residents: the vehicle must be registered to the permit address.
 To change your registration to your permanent address, update online or call the WI Department of Transportation at (608) 266-2353.

 - Temporary Madison Residents (such as a student or short-term contract employee): the vehicle may be registered to your permanent address in a different state or a different city in WI.

-- The vehicle for which you are requesting a permit must be owned by you, your child, your parents/step parents, legal guardian, spouse or registered domestic partner, or be a leased or company vehicle which is assigned to you.
+- The vehicle for which you are requesting a permit must be owned by you, your child, your parents/step parents, legal guardian, grandparent, spouse, or be a leased or company vehicle which is assigned to you.
 If it is a company vehicle, a letter with an authorized company signature is required (on company letterhead) stating that you are the assigned driver of the vehicle and your current address where the vehicle will be parked.
 Also include the make, model, and year of that vehicle assigned to you.
 If you already have a permit, see information on eligibility for multiple permits.

 - Your vehicle must not be registered as weighing more than 10,000 lbs.